ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf7.rst

 :ref:`BATT_VOLT_MULT<BATT_VOLT_MULT>` 10.925

-:ref:`BATT_AMP_PERVLT<BATT_AMP_PERVLT>` 58.0 (note, this value is valid if using Matek Systems FCHUB A5 current sensor)...will need to be calibrated to match actual current if using any other make of PDB board)
+:ref:`BATT_AMP_PERVLT<BATT_AMP_PERVLT>` 58.0 (note, this value is valid if using Matek Systems FCHUB A5 current sensor)...will need to be calibrated to match actual current if using another make of PDB board)

 Dshot capability
 ================